Guzaarish (film): Promotion and publicity

 A nervous Bhansali, who had met the media after a long time, said he was very afraid of handling a mic after so long.
 He thanked UTV Chairman Ronnie Screwvala for his unrelenting support.
-Bhansali made headlines for the day when he said that Aishwarya Rai was ".. his muse, his jaan, and I get terribly excited when I make a film with her because she is very, very special.
+Bhansali made headlines for the day when he said that Aishwarya Rai Bachchan was ".. his muse, his jaan, and I get terribly excited when I make a film with her because she is very, very special.
 Some people are timeless and Aishwarya will be there for another 20 years".
 About the lead actor he said, "I have never enjoyed working with any other actor as much as I have enjoyed working with Hrithik.

-Aishwarya Rai told the press that "This was a very special film for us.
+Aishwarya Rai Bachchan told the press that "This was a very special film for us.
 We are glad to share this special piece of work with you before we reveal it to the rest of the world."
 Hrithik Roshan shared with the press that it was ".. true that I have not done anything that has been life altering.
 This movie has changed my outlook towards work, changed my life.
 It is so beautiful that 30 years or 40 years from now, I'll look back and smile I had the opportunity to make this film."

 Hrithik Roshan elaborated on his character saying that he was ".. a super character in the film.
 I have interacted with about 20 such patients who suffer from complete paralysis of the lower half of the body, including both legs which is mostly caused by damage of the spinal cord.
 They are real life superheroes and I am representing their emotions on screen".Roshan said that he was able to identify with Ethan Mascarenhas because, when he was going through the Guzaarish script, he had been nursing a knee problem and doctors told him that the knee will never be okay.
 According to Roshan, the script "..energised me so much that I was not depressed about my knee problem anymore".